jy1655/BzPeri/README.md

 Gobbledegook's license changed from GPL to LGPL in hopes that it would be found useful to more developers.

+## Modernization 2025: Build & Run

+Gobbledegook has been updated for modern Linux and BlueZ (5.77–5.79) while keeping the C API stable.

+- Requirements (runtime): Linux with BlueZ ≥ 5.77, GLib/GIO/GObject, D-Bus; root or proper capabilities for HCI/D-Bus.
+- Development on macOS is supported for editing and building, but runtime is Linux-only.
+- CMake (recommended):
+  - `mkdir build && cd build && cmake .. -DENABLE_BLUEZ_ADVANCED=ON && make -j$(nproc)`
+  - Tests: `ctest -V` (see `BUILD.md` for sanitizers)
+- Autotools (compatible): `./configure && make`
+- Run: `sudo ./src/standalone -d` (use `-e|-v|-d` for log levels)

+### Troubleshooting BlueZ
+If BLE advertising fails or advanced features don't work:
+- **--experimental**: Some distros require this flag for LEAdvertisingManager: `sudo systemctl edit bluetooth` and add `ExecStart=/usr/libexec/bluetooth/bluetoothd --experimental`
+- **--debug**: Enable verbose daemon logs for troubleshooting: add `--debug` to ExecStart
+- **Restart**: `sudo systemctl restart bluetooth` after configuration changes

+See `BUILD.md` for full setup, `MODERNIZATION.md` for migration notes, and `AGENTS.md` for contributor guidelines.

 # What is Gobbledegook?

 _Gobbledegook_ is a C/C++ standalone Linux [Bluetooth LE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) [GATT](https://www.bluetooth.com/specifications/gatt/generic-attributes-overview) server using [BlueZ](http://www.bluez.org/about/) over [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/#index1h1) with [Bluetooth Management API](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/mgmt-api.txt) support built in.
 That's a lot of words, so I shortened it to _Gobbledegook_.
 Then I shortened it again to _GGK_ because let's be honest, it's a pain to type.